gitkeeper/pilum/tests/misc/help.md

 Commands:
   active     Shows active tasks
-  add        Adds a new pending task to the task list all        Shows all tasks completed  Shows completed tasks delete     Deletes the specified task done       Marks the specified task as completed duplicate  Duplicates the specified tasks list       Shows most details of tasks modify     Modifies the existing task with provided arguments help       Print this message or the help of the given subcommand(s)
+  add        Adds new pending tasks all        Shows all tasks completed  Shows completed tasks delete     Deletes the specified task done       Marks the specified tasks as completed duplicate  Duplicates the specified tasks list       Shows most details of tasks modify     Modifies the existing task with provided arguments start      Starts the specified tasks help       Print this message or the help of the given subcommand(s)

 Options: